mithunpaul08/StatNlpFall2016/assignment2/README.txt

 Since the phrases are not there in the text, I need to replace the hapax legmemnon with “unk”

+update: used laplace smoothing

+The uniqueNoOfWords/wordTypes were calculated as:

+uniqueNoOfWords= len(set(tokens))

+Output from code:
+the probability of the given word sequence is 4.57191756316e-19

 ——————————————————————————6.
 Propose the better algorithm for the interpolation andcalculate their s and the probabilities of the abovesentence. (optional 5pts).